 Virginia Tech helped make this whole thing possible through sabbatical research leave during Fall 1994, enabling me to get the project off the ground.
 My department heads during the time I have written the various editions of this book, Dennis Kafura and Jack Carroll, provided unwavering moral support for this project.
 Mike Keenan, Lenny Heath, and Jeff Shaffer provided valuable input on early versions of the chapters.
 I also wish to thank Lenny Heath for many years of stimulating discussions about algorithms and analysis (and how to teach both to students).
-Steve Edwards deserves special thanks for spending so much time helping me on the redesign of the C^{++} code for the second edition, and many hours of discussion on the principles of program design.
+Steve Edwards deserves special thanks for spending so much time helping me on various redesigns of the C++ and Java code versions for the second and third editions, and many hours of discussion on the principles of program design.
 Thanks to Layne Watson for his help with Mathematica, and to Bo Begole, Philip Isenhour, Jeff Nielsen, and Craig Struble for much technical assistance.
-Thanks to Bill McQuain, Mark Abrams and Dennis Kafura for answering lots of silly questions about C^{++} and Java.
+Thanks to Bill McQuain, Mark Abrams and Dennis Kafura for answering lots of silly questions about C++ and Java.